zitouni/oai-cn5g-fed/docs/CONFIGURATION.md

 | `udr`  | `oai-udr`          | UDR, UDM      |
 | `upf`  | `oai-upf`          | UPF           |

 The NF will only parse and validate the NF key if necessary.
-For example, if [register NF](#register-nf) is set, it only takes the values it needs.
+For example, if [register NF](#register-nf) is set, it will rely on NF discovery and does not follow the configuration here.
+It does, however, take the `api_version` from the `nfs` configuration.

 ### AMF specific NF configuration